but the moon's bright side will find you

 even while it's waning

 I develop programs on a frequent basis, but few make it past prototyping.
-I believe increased motivation to work on personal projects comes with greater maturity.
-Expect this section of the website to become less empty in the future.
+Expect this section of the website to become less empty in the future, but don't get your hopes up.

 I have at least some form of minor to major hatred for every programming language that exists, and if you give me a library with many bindings for different languages then I am never going to be able to pick which one I dislike the least.
 Most of the time it's C though.
 In terms of what programming language I hate the most, it's either Python or JavaScript.
 I have a very love-hate relationship with Rust so on any other day it'd be in that list as well.
 My favorite types of languages are purely functional programming languages and those based on Lisp.